acan13/vue-persisted-data/README.md

 A Vue mixin that allows you to easily add persistence to vue reactive data properties.
 Simply add a persistedData field to your component and treat the properties the same way you would normal data properties.
 Vue Persisted Data handles everything.

+*Note: This project is in pre-release beta.
+Basic functionality works but features may be missing or broken*

 Common use cases are:

 * User settings that you want to persist between sessions.